sskpeng/RoboND-DeepLearning-Project/writeup.md

 The **encoder blocks** extract features for the image.
 It is extracting more complex features from layer to layer.
 For example, the first layer might only look at lines or edges, next layer might look for circules, boxes, and the following layer might look for more complex geometries.

 **1 by 1 convolution** used on every pixel to transform feature maps to class-wise predictions.
 This helps in pixel-wise classification.
+In the conventional CNNs, we usually flatten the output into a fully connected layer into a 2D tensor, which results in the loss of spatial information, because no information about the location of the pixels is preserved.
+Hence, the 1x1 convolution is used to replace the fully connected layer and connect the encoder and decoder layer.

 The **decoder blocks** upscale the output back to the size of the original image.
 The result is a segmentation information for every pixel in the image.
 So called skip connections is used to connect corresponding encoder layer and decoder layer (to match the layer size) to retrieves lost spatial information during Encoding.